 But I knew I was lying…

-52 weeks ago we packed our bags, boarded the plane and left behind family and friends.
-My blackened, puffy, swollen eyes, were evident when I approached the mirror at the airport.
+Fifty-two weeks ago, we packed our bags, boarded the plane, and left behind family and friends.
+My blackened, puffy, swollen eyes were evident when I approached the mirror at the airport.

 We had a dream, a wish, a yearning for something different.
 We wanted to seek out a new adventure, and although it seemed like the right thing to do – that is move across the globe.
 I wondered, how could we be sure?